belav/csharpier/docs/Configuration.md

     from b in e
     select a * b;
   ```
-  It's not exactly what we expected because the expression starts on a new line instead of continuing on the same line as the variable declaration.
-However, it is the best option for now.
 - `false`: Require elements of query expression clauses to be on the same line
   ```csharp
   var q = from a in e from b in e select a * b;